 Students pursuing a technical major or foreign language major in the following categories will receive preference in the selection process, with 80% of the scholarships dedicated to students pursuing these degrees.
 We’ve seen this hold true in the last few AFROTC boards.

-These majors are all listed on the Air Force ROTC website as well.
+These majors (as well as others) are all listed on the Air Force ROTC website.
+All current Criticality Level 1 majors are noted on this list.

 • Aeronautical Engineering